-The Online Public Update for Schools (OPUS) – County-District-School (CDS) is a Web based application that allows local educational agencies (LEAs) to view and/or change CDS information via electronic change requests.
-Change requests will have a "Pending" status until reviewed and approved by the CDE staff.
+The Online Public Update for Schools (OPUS) – County-District-School (CDS) application is a Web-based application that allows local educational agencies (LEAs) to view and/or change CDS information.
 This Web application replaces the process of LEAs submitting updates on paper forms.
 OPUS-CDS is also used to maintain LEA CDS coordinator information, as well as LEA IT coordinator information.

 2. Where can I get more information on OPUS-CDS?

-The CDS coordinator is appointed by the Superintendent or his/her designee.
-The coordinator is responsible for ensuring that the LEA's office and school CDS information is accurate.
-The coordinator reviews and updates CDS data by submitting change requests through the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/].
+The CDS Coordinator is appointed by the Superintendent or his/her designee.
+The coordinator is responsible for ensuring that the LEA's office and school CDS information are accurate.
+The coordinator updates CDS data by submitting change requests through the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/].

 4. How can I obtain my LEA's OPUS-CDS user name and password?

-The LEA’s user name and password were e-mailed to the CDS coordinator and Superintendent in February 2011.
-This information will only be given out to authorized district or county level personnel.
-Please call our office for assistance at 916-327-4014 or e-mail firstname.lastname@example.org.
+The LEA’s user name and password are e-mailed to the CDS Coordinator and Superintendent each August.
+This information will only be given out to authorized County/District-level personnel.
+Please contact the CDS Administrator for assistance at 916-327-4014 or e-mail firstname.lastname@example.org.

 5. Is it possible to change my LEA’s password or user name?

-No. Currently we are not changing or providing additional user names or passwords to LEAs unless there has been a security breech and people not authorized to update the data have obtained the user name and password.
-In this case, please call our office for assistance at 916-327-4014.
+No. Currently the CDS Administrator is not changing or providing additional user names or passwords to LEAs unless there has been a security breach and people not authorized to update the data have obtained the user name and password.
+In this case, please contact the CDS Administrator for assistance.

 6. May I share my password?

 Go to the OPUS-CDS Application [http://www3.cde.ca.gov/opuscds/] Web page.
-Enter the user name and password and then select the “CDS coordinator update” option from the Main Menu.
-Click the "Update" button to amend the contact, phone and address information as necessary.
-Click the “Submit” button to save your changes, or click on the “Exit” button to exit without saving your changes.
+Enter the user name and password and then select the “CDS Coordinator Update” option from the Main Menu.
+Click on the "Update" button to amend the contact, phone and address information as necessary.
+Click on the “Submit” button to save your changes.

 CDS and New Schools